coders-school/cpp-fundamentals/module3/04_hazards.en.md

 The answer may be dynamically allocated memory.
 <!-- .element: class="fragment fade-in" -->

-The easiest way to do this is by using a library `#include <memory>`that has `std::shared_ptr<T>`.
+The easiest way to do this is by using a library `#include <memory>` that has `std::shared_ptr<T>`.
 <!-- .element: class="fragment fade-in" -->

-This indicator is called _intelligent_ for a reason.
+This pointer is called _intelligent_ for a reason.
 It is responsible for managing dynamic memory and releases the resource itself when we no longer need it.
 <!-- .element: class="fragment fade-in" -->

-### How to create such an indicator?
+### How to create such pointer?
 <!-- .element: class="fragment fade-in" -->

 ```cpp